How does a reflective roof coating make a roof “cool?”

 And a reflective roof coating is environmentally friendly (“green”) because it:

 - Reduces landfill materials – at least 10% of landfill waste is made up of roofing materials

 - Saves energy, both for the building owner, and for the utility supplier

-- Results in a reduced carbon footprint of the building by reducing the CO2 emissions
+- Reduces the carbon footprint of the building by reducing the CO2 emissions

 Is the cost of applying a reflective roof coating a good investment?